Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 6. Work the first spoon between the bead and the rim lip up and push your tire away from the rim.
 Do your best to pry past the bead seat.
 If you damage the rim center, you can easily sand it to smooth; the bead seat is a little more work.

-7. Take your second spoon, lip down, hook your tire, apply pressure, but do not try to pull the tire over the rim yet.
+7. Take your second spoon, lip down, hook your tire, and apply pressure, but do not try to pull the tire over the rim yet.

 8. With your free hand, push down on the opposite side of the rim to drop the tire into the rim center.

-9. Now pry the tire over the rim.
+9. Now, pry the tire over the rim.

 Step 1 - Remove The Schrader Valve